 Coaching Students Who Request a Letter of Recommendation

-Every faculty member gets requests from students for letters of recommendation, for internships, off-campus study, graduate school and jobs.
+Many staff faculty members get requests from students for letters of recommendation, for internships, off-campus study, graduate school and jobs.
 Here is an example of a best practice in pro-actively coaching advisees or students who may request such a letter.
 Similarly, this may be something you opt to include in an advising syllabus, or on your professional webpage.

 Sample email to students who may request a letter of recommendation